Parabiosis

-Parabiosis, meaning "living beside", is a laboratory technique to study physiology.
-It combines two living organisms which are joined surgically to develop a single, shared physiological system.
-Parabiosis is used in the study of areas such as obesity, biological aging, stem cell research, tissue regeneration, diabetes, organ transplantation, tumor biology, and endocrinology.

-It can also describe a communal ecology of separate species of ants in colonies.

-Physiology
+Parabiosis is a laboratory technique used in physiological research, derived from the Greek word meaning "living beside."
+The technique involves the surgical joining of two living organisms in such a way that they develop a single, shared physiological system.
+Through this approach, researchers can study the exchange of blood, hormones, and other substances between the two organisms, allowing for the examination of a wide range of physiological phenomena and interactions.
+Parabiosis has been employed in various fields of study, including stem cell research, endocrinology, aging research, and immunology.

+Heterochronic parabiosis involves parabiosis of animals of different ages; this allows researchers to study how circulating blood-borne factors influence aging and tissue regeneration.
+The method has led to insights into stem cell function, neurogenesis, regeneration (biology), and aging.
+In contrast, isochronic parabiosis joins two animals of the same age.

 Parabiotic experiments

 Parabiosis combines two living organisms which are joined surgically and develop single, shared physiological systems.
 Researchers can prove that the feedback system in one animal is circulated and affects the second animal via blood and plasma exchange.

 Parabiotic experiments were pioneered by Paul Bert in the mid-1800s.
 He postulated that surgically connected animals could share a circulatory system.
 Bert was awarded the Prize of Experimental Physiology of the French Academy of Science in 1866 for his discoveries.

 One limitation of the experiments is that outbred rats cannot be used because it can lead to a significant loss of pairs due to intoxication of the blood supply from a dissimilar rat.